arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl describe pods`,

-and editing pg_hba.conf to include these addresses with /24 as the CDR, and on trust basis.
+and editing pg_hba.conf to include these addresses with /24 as the CIDR, and on trust basis.

 (Also note that if blockchains fall over on the elastos pod, you simply return to master node and